Nosterfield

 Nosterfield is a hamlet within the civil parish of West Tanfield in the county of North Yorkshire, England formerly used for quarrying.

 From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

-Several of the buildings in the village including the public house are designated as Grade II listed buildings.
+Several of the buildings in the village including The Freemasons' Arms are designated as Grade II listed buildings.

 Nosterfield Local Nature Reserve is run as part of the Lower Ure Conservation Trust and is one of the most important wetland sites in Yorkshire recognised via designation as a Site of Importance for Nature Conservation (SINC) by North Yorkshire County Council.